Humberstone and Hamilton: Education

 Humberstone Nursery, Infants and Junior School are located adjacent to each other in Humberstone.
 Humberstone Juniors converted to an academy in 2012.
 In 2014 Falcons Primary School opened in the area.
 It is a Sikh free school.

 There are two primary schools in Hamilton; Kestrel's Field Primary School, which opened in the early 1990s, and Hope Hamilton, which is Church of England aided.

-Orchard Mead Academy is attended by students between the ages of 11 to 16.
+Orchard Mead Academy is attended by students between the ages of 11 and 16.
 Nearby Keyham Lodge School is an all-boys school for 11–16s with learning disabilities and behavioural problems.
 Gateway Sixth Form College has recently opened a building opposite the Tesco store, with a pedestrian footbridge across the outer ring road between the college and Tesco.

 Transport

-Humberstone & Hamilton are served by the following bus companies and services: Arriva Midlands services 53, 56, 58/58A, Centrebus services 747, Orbital, Hospital Hopper and First Leicester services 38/38A.
+Humberstone & Hamilton are served by the following bus companies and services: Arriva Midlands services 37, 56/56A, 58/58A, Centrebus services LC7, Orbital 40N & 40S, Hospital Hopper and First Leicester services 38/38A.

-Humberstone used to have a station on the Leicester spur of the Great Northern Railway, named Humberstone Railway Station.
-This was on Uppingham Road to the west of the old village.
-Further to the west, Humberstone Road railway station was on the Midland Main Line.

 Politics

 Humberstone & Hamilton is part of the Leicester East constituency, a traditionally safe Labour seat.
+However, it is currently represented in the parliament by the Conservative Party.